Brett Kulak: Calgary Flames

+Montreal Canadiens

 On October 1, 2018, the Flames traded Kulak to the Montreal Canadiens in exchange for Matt Taormina and Rinat Valiev.
 Kulak was subsequently assigned to the Canadiens' AHL affiliate, the Laval Rocket.
 On November 22, he was called up by the Canadiens after an injury to defenseman Noah Juulsen.
 He was immediately put into the line-up.
 A few games later, star defenseman Shea Weber was activated from injury reserve and the Canadiens sacrificed veteran defenseman Karl Alzner before Kulak by putting him on waivers.
-On December 29, 2018, Kulak scored his first goal for Montreal in a 5-6 defeat to the Tampa Bay Lightning.
-He scored his first game-winning goal in a 3-0 victory over the Colorado Avalanche on January 12, 2019.
+On December 29, 2018, Kulak scored his first goal for Montreal in a 5–6 defeat to the Tampa Bay Lightning.
+He scored his first game-winning goal in a 3–0 victory over the Colorado Avalanche on January 12, 2019.

 On May 25, 2019, the Canadiens signed Kulak to a three-year, $5.55 million contract extension with an annual average of $1.85 million.
 Over the following seasons, Kulak typically played on the team's third pairing, notably participating in the Canadiens' deep run to the 2021 Stanley Cup Finals.
 In the final season of his contract, Kulak assumed an increasingly important role in the team's defence group, as a result of departures and injuries to other key players.
 With the Canadiens entering a period of team restructuring under the new management of Jeff Gorton and Kent Hughes there was some speculation as to whether the team would seek to re-sign Kulak or explore trading him.
 On March 19, 2022, he played what would prove to be his final game as a Canadien, scoring a goal in a 5–1 rout of the Ottawa Senators.

+Edmonton Oilers

-In advance of the March 21 trade deadline, Kulak was dealt to the Edmonton Oilers.
+In advance of the NHL trade deadline, Kulak was dealt to the Edmonton Oilers on March 21, 2022 in exchange for defenceman William Lagesson, a conditional second-round draft pick (Lane Hutson, 2022) and a seventh-round pick in 2024 & the Canadiens retaining 50% of Kulak's salary for the remainder of the season.
 Kulak registered 2 goals and 6 assists in 18 regular season games with the Oilers to close out the 2021–22 season, before the team entered the 2022 Stanley Cup playoffs.
 Kulak's contributions were well-received on the team, and he played primarily as a pair with defenceman Tyson Barrie, credited with boosting Barrie's effectiveness.
 Kulak missed the morning practice the day of the pivotal Game 7 in the Oilers' first round matchup with the Los Angeles Kings, as he was attending the birth of his daughter, but was able to participate in the game itself that saw the Oilers advance to the second round against the Calgary Flames.
 The Oilers reached the Western Conference Final, losing to the Colorado Avalanche in four games.
 Following the end of the season, Kulak signed a new four-year, $11 million contract with the Oilers.